 - Snakes of Georgia and Amphibian Monitoring Study

 - Minerals, Rocks and overall Geology of the State of Georgia

 - Forestry Ecology & Wildflowers (at Thompson Mills Forest Arboretum, Braselton, Georgia)

-This program is a combination of lectures and outside hands-on learning through field studies on the property of the Nature Center and some offsite field experiences, relevant resource materials are given.
-After completing this fun and interactive program, the Georgia Master Naturalist graduates are encouraged to share their knowledge with their communities by volunteering in local schools or nature centers.
+This program is a combination of lectures and outside hands-on learning through field studies on the property of the Nature Center and some offsite field experiences.
+Relevant resource materials are given.
+This program can also provide SDU’s for teachers and others.
+An informed person can help make changes in their lives as well as their community and safeguard the environment.
+After completing this fun and interactive program, the Georgia Master Naturalist graduates are encouraged to share their knowledge with their communities by volunteering in local schools, scout programs or nature centers.

 Past participant comments about the program –